UNH-CORE/RVAT-baseline/README.md

 Publications
 ------------
-These data were used in the following publications.
-See the `git log` for specific commits used for each.
+These data were used in the following publications:

 ### Commit `f8cc166`
 ```bibtex